LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK03-D1-WorkingWithData.md

 }
 ```

-FYI, the AppUser model will get more added to it next term when we add authentication and authorization to our web sites.
+FYI, the AppUser model will get more added to it next term when we add *authentication* and *authorization* to our web sites.

-#### OOP Relationships

-- Inheritance: "is-a"
-- Association (similar to aggregation): "uses-a" (or "has-a")
-- Composition: "part-of" &larr; *model classes will almost always have this relationship to each other.*

-#### Model Relationships
+ #### Identifying Relationships

-Let's refactor the `Review` model into two models: `Review` and `Book`.

-What is the relationship between these two models?
+  What is the relationship between our two models?

-- Can a Review exist without the Book?
+  - Can a Review exist without the AppUser?
-- Can a Book exist without a Review?
+  - Can a AppUser exist without a Review?

+### Refactoring Model Classes

+We might decide that we want a separate Book model.
+(Or even separate Book and Author models.)
+Lets refactor our domain model so that we have separate Review and Book models.

 Example: refactored Review model class and a new Book model class